dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ```

 ### Step 1: Normalization of leaf reflectance spectra with nIR bands.
 Leaf reflectance is highly affected by lighting conditions.
 To minimize variations due to uneven lighting, we utilized the 890–910 nm bands as the reference to normalize leaf reflectance spectra.
 This choice of wavelength bands is because visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for stress diagnostics.
 On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of growing conditions, which makes it ideal for normalizing the leaf reflectance spectra.
-Sample reflectance spectra obtained from the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided at [https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_spectra]
+Sample reflectance spectra obtained from the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided in the [SPECIM_sample_spectra](https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_spectra) directory.

 ```python
 """